 Sylis Nicolas graduated with her M.S. in Psychology in 2016.
 She previously received a Master's degree in Liberal Arts at Hollins University studying under psychologist Dr. Richard Michalski.
 Her thesis examined the use of risky sexual behaviors across the menstrual cycle.
 She is particularly interested in human sexuality, behavioral shifts across the menstrual cycle, personality, and religion.

 Anna Wysocki joined the lab in 2015 and graduated with her M.S. in 2017.
 Previously, she got her B.S. in Psychology from Nova Southeastern University, where she worked with Dr. Valerie Starratt.
 Her M.S. thesis investigated partner exploitation tactics within romantic couples.
-She is primarily interested in mating preferences and mating strategies, specifically sexual or financial exploitation.
+She is interested in mating preferences and mating strategies, specifically sexual or financial exploitation.
 After graduation, she moved to UC Davis to pursue a PhD in statistics with Dr. Mijke Rhemtulla.

 Maribel Blas-Rangel is a senior majoring in French and Psychology at Kalamazoo College who completed a joint summer honors project in Dr. Welling's lab during the summer of 2016.
 Her thesis looked at diurnal variation in face preferences.
 She will graduate in 2017 and hopes to attend graduate school in the future to further her studies in psychology.